miraland-labs/miraland/docs/src/getstarted/overview.md

 programs are stateless: any data they interact with is stored in separate accounts that are passed in via instructions.

-There are two sets of programs that are maintained by the Solana Labs team:
+There are two sets of programs that are maintained by the Miraland Labs team:
-[Native Programs](../developing/runtime-facilities/programs.md) and the [Solana Program Library (SPL)](https://spl.solana.com/).
+[Native Programs](../developing/runtime-facilities/programs.md) and the [Miraland Program Library (SPL)](https://spl.miraland.top/).
 These serve as core building blocks for on-chain interactions.
-Native programs are used for core blockchain functionality like creating new accounts, assigning ownership, transferring SOL, and more.
+Native programs are used for core blockchain functionality like creating new accounts, assigning ownership, transferring MLN, and more.
 SPL programs are used for creating, swapping, and lending tokens, as well as generating stake pools and maintaining an on-chain name service.

-You can interact with both native programs and SPL programs easily using the Solana CLI and the SDKs, allowing you to create complete dApps without writing Rust.
+You can interact with both native programs and SPL programs easily using the Miraland CLI and the SDKs, allowing you to create complete dApps without writing Rust.
 You can also build on top of any user programs that have been deployed to the network - all you need is the program's address and how it works: the account structures, instructions, and error codes.